francispotter/busy-mirror/README.md

 Tasks are identified by number, which is the line number of that task within the list of tasks.

-`todo list` lists all the tasks
+`busy list` lists all the tasks

-`todo list 5` shows only task number 5
+`busy list 5` shows only task number 5

-`todo list 3-7` shows tasks 3-7
+`busy list 3-7` shows tasks 3-7

-`todo list 3-` show tasks 3 through the end
+`busy list 3-` show tasks 3 through the end

-`todo list 3 5 7 9` shows the tasks designated
+`busy list 3 5 7 9` shows the tasks designated

 _some way to indicate the last task?_